RobinKoetsier/robinkoetsier.github.i/tutorials/test.md

 You will get the same result.

-To mak the pizza chart, we will use geom_bar() with coord_polar().
+To make the pizza chart, we will use geom_bar() with coord_polar().
 It's a neat little trick as there isn't a good package to do it otherwise.

 ```r
 ggplot(df_selected,aes(fct_reorder(Statistic,stat),Percentile)) +                       #select the columns to plot and sort it so the types of metric are grouped